-Willamette students also directly benefit from the program’s multisector approach to management education, its unique dual accreditation by NASPAA: the Network of Schools of Public Policy, Affairs, and Administration and AACSB International (Association to Advance Collegiate Schools of Business), in-depth elective courses relating to the public and non-profit sectors, internships, proximity to the government offices of the State of Oregon, our active chapter of Net Impact, the Willamette University Center for Governance and Public Policy Research, the relationships we have developed with government and not-for-profit organizations through the PACE program and client projects.
+Willamette students also directly benefit from the program’s multisector approach to management education, its unique dual accreditation by NASPAA: the Network of Schools of Public Policy, Affairs, and Administration and AACSB International (Association to Advance Collegiate Schools of Business), in-depth elective courses relating to the public and non-profit sectors, internships, proximity to the government offices of the State of Oregon, our active chapter of Net Impact, and the relationships we have developed with government and not-for-profit organizations through the PACE program and client projects.

 Job titles of alumni in public and not-for-profit careers include city manager, commissioner, regional development officer, director, community development manager, project officer, policy analyst, and other functionally oriented titles such as analyst, director, auditor and manager.

 Students who choose to pursue a concentration in Public and Not-for-Profit Management should complete a minimum of three (3) courses from the following list of elective courses with a grade of B (3.0) or higher.

 - GSM 6013A/B - Philanthropic Investment for Community Impact (two-semester course).